 Despite its stunning beauty and a proud history, Nepal has long suffered from major political upheavals, clearly reflected from its poor socioeconomic performance (HDI ranking 145th in 2014).
 A decade-long civil war, centralized government and polarization of wealth and power have severely hindered the growth of the country.
 Besides that, the 7.9 magnitude earthquake on April 25, 2015 hit as many as 36 out of 75 districts of Nepal and among them 14 are worst hit where 8,800 people were killed, thousands injured and an estimated one million residents displaced.
 These in turn have resulted in abysmal living conditions – a recent report by Nepal Government indicated that earthquake and its aftermath have pushed an estimated one million people below poverty line which is below $1.25 income per day.

-The earthquake has also taken a heavy toll on the national education and health infrastructure.
-On the other hand, the Indian blockade for the supply of fuel, food, gas and medicines right after the earthquake has worsened the scenario by affecting daily operations of schools, hospitals, business houses, government offices and transportation.
-In fact, Nepal is in Humanitarian crisis and sadly it has nothing to do with earthquake.
-We are praying, we will overcome this crisis and rebuilt Nepal.
+The 2015 Nepal Earthquake took a heavy toll on the national education and health infrastructure.
+Then in the same year, the unofficial Indian blockade for the supply of fuel, food, gas and medicines right after the earthquake worsened the scenario by affecting daily operations of schools, hospitals, business houses, government offices and transportation.
+This halted the pace of development of Nepal and created a host of problems for all Nepalis.
+But over the years Nepal overcame and was moving forward.

 Situated on the North-central part of Nepal, the Gorkha district hosts a very significant historical and political identity.
 The district capital, Gorkha Bazaar, is about 140 km west of Kathmandu at an altitude of 1,135 m.
 Gorkha’s centerpiece is the magnificent Gorkha Durbar with a fort, a palace and a temple with excellent views of the surrounding valleys and the Manaslu range.